 Tradegen doesn't charge any fees for creating and managing pools.
 However, you'll have to pay gas fees to Celo blockchain.

 Pools charge a performance fee set by the pool's manager.
 The performance fee is capped at 30% but is usually around 2-10%.
 Users only pay the performance fee if they have a profit.
 Capped pools have a 3% transaction fee for withdrawing from the pool or buying tokens on the marketplace.
 1% goes to the protocol's treasury and 2% goes to the NFT pool's manager.

 There's no minimum investment to access the platform or invest in pools.

 Pools are similar to actively managed hedge funds.
 When you invest in a pool, you'll receive fungible tokens that represent your portion of the pool.
 You can withdraw anytime and receive your portion of the pool's value at the time.
 Pool managers send encoded function data to the pool, which executes transactions on whitelisted protocols on behalf of the pool (preventing pool managers from hacking the pool).

 If you have pool tokens, you can burn them to receive your portion of the pool's assets at the time.
 You'll be charged a performance fee if you have a profit when you withdraw.

 Pools have fungible tokens and don't have a limit on how much users can invest.
-NFT pools have a fixed supply of non-fungible tokens, with different levels of scarcity.
+Capped pools have a fixed supply of non-fungible tokens, with different levels of scarcity.
 These tokens can be sold on the platform's marketplace or deposited into farms.
 Pool managers charge a performance fee when users withdraw for a profit.
-NFT pool managers charge a transaction fee when users withdraw or buy tokens on the marketplace.
+Capped pool managers charge a transaction fee when users withdraw or buy tokens on the marketplace.